Call Us

 Enquire

-This page was clinically reviewed by Dr Imran Majid (MBChB, MRCPsych), Consultant Child and Adolescent Psychiatrist at Priory Hospital Hayes Grove in April 2022.
+This page was clinically reviewed by Dr Imran Majid (MBChB, MRCPsych), Consultant Child and Adolescent Psychiatrist at Priory Hospital Hayes Grove.

 What is oppositional defiant disorder (ODD)